 - On a baking tray, lined with parchment paper, place the knots on it.

-- As soon as the knots are done baking, transfer them in a large bowl just pour the garlic mixture, and mix well.
+- As soon as the knots are done baking, transfer them in a large bowl just pour the garlic mixture and 1 tbsp grated parmesan cheese on top and mix well.

 - Serve them immediately.